Grace Legal Group

 Client Testimonials

-4. The Penalties for Violating Penal Code § 269 PC:
+4. What are The Penalties for Violating Penal Code § 269 PC?

 • Penal Code § 269 PC in California law defines aggravated sexual assault of a child as committing specific sexual acts upon a child under 14 years of age when the perpetrator is at least seven years older than the child.
 Due to the heinous nature of this crime, the penalties for violating Penal Code § 269 PC are exceptionally severe.
 Below is a detailed overview of the penalties associated with a conviction under this statute.